Skip to Main Content

 • video on viewing a programming assignment submission and its hints.

-Can I correct my program and resubmit?
-Yes, you can submit up to 3 times without penalty.
-We deduct 5% of the assignment total points for each submission thereafter.
-Autolab uses the LAST submission for the assignment grade.
+Yes, on most assignments you can submit up to 3 times without penalty.
+We deduct 5% of the your earned assignment points for each submission thereafter.
+Autolab uses only the LATEST submission for the assignment grade.

-What the Autolab feedback light means?
-The light system is just one part of the feedback, make sure you read the hints associated with each submission.
+The light system is just one part of the feedback, you can click for more information on the test cases you specifically failed.
+Make sure you read the hints associated with each submission.

 Here is how to interpret the lights: